 retail billing and information systems.

-AEMO will determine, in consultation with Market Participants, the extent and scope of the Review to be undertaken.
+AEMO will determine, in consultation with Participants, the extent and scope of the Review to be undertaken.

 AEMO must ensure that the Market Auditor prepares a report in which the results of the Review are set out.

-AEMO must publish the report on its website and make it available to Market Participants on request.
+AEMO must publish the report on its website and make it available to Participants on request.

 MIRNS AND DATABASES